 However, there is no exact formula to determine the appearance of the Morkie when he grows up.
 He may look like a Yorkie when tiny but grows to appear more like a Maltese.
 Furthermore, colors will vary among Morkies birthed by the same parents.

-Also, the Morkie is really tiny in appearance.
-So tiny you can fit him into a handbag and go with him to work.
-He is very easy to miss when he curls into a furry ball on your couch.
-So you should always be aware of his whereabouts for his safety and your peace of mind.
+Also, the Morkie is tiny in appearance.
+So small you can fit him into a handbag and go with him to work.
+He is straightforward to miss when he curls into a furry ball on your couch.
+So it would help if you always were aware of his whereabouts for his safety and your peace of mind.

 Maltese Yorkie Mix Height and Weight

 Morkies grow to a height of 6 to 10 inches from the shoulder.
-His dwarf body weighs 4 to 8 pounds.
+His little body weighs 4 to 8 pounds.
 If he is an avid eater, then he can weigh as much as 12 pounds.
-But don’t let his small body fool you, Morkie feels like a Labrador stuck inside a toy breed body.
+However, don’t let his small body fool you, Morkie feels like a Labrador stuck inside a toy breed body.

 Full grown Morkies live between 10 to 13 years.
 In his lifetime, he will always show his affection and eagerness to please.
-As a toy breed, he will also come with a lot of responsibilities.
+As a Teddy bear dog breed, he will also come with many responsibilities.
 Before adopting him, ensure you can meet all his needs for the said years.

 Morkie Full Grown Temperament